Email filters for invoices: why they break and what actually works

 Outlook rules are more limited than Gmail filters — you can't combine conditions with OR logic as easily, so you often need multiple rules to cover all your vendors.

-Zoho Mail Filters for Invoices
+Zoho Mail filters for invoices

 In Zoho Mail, go to Settings → Filters → Add Filter.
 Zoho supports "From contains," "Subject contains," and "Has attachment" conditions.
 A basic setup: